Jobst Lab

 Tannia Chevez

 Tannia Chevez is enrolled in the Computational Chemistry program.
 She is keenly interested in solving challenging chemical and environmental problems using advanced computational methods and technology.
 She also loves nature and the stars.
+She used computational chemistry to help identify persistent organic pollutants in a highly complex mixture of (mixed) halogenated n-alkanes.

 Sarah Tiessen